 Our grant and collaboration revenues relate to grants and contracts from agencies of the U.S. government and collaborative arrangements with other third parties in support of our vaccine development activities.
-Detail concerning our grant and collaboration revenues during the years ended December 31, 2021 and 2020, the three-month periods ended March 31, 2022 and 2021, are presented in the tables below.
+We record revenue associated with these grants as the related costs and expenses are incurred.
+The following table summarizes our grant and collaboration revenues for the years ended December 31, 2021 and 2020: